OCA/manufacture/mrp_subcontracting_partner_management/readme/USAGE.rst

 * Select a partner of type "Company"
 * Enable the "Subcontractor" checkbox
-* New entities are created (or existing are used if previously created for this partner)
+* New entities are created or existing are used if were created previously
-* When checkbox is disabled, all associated entities are archived
+* When disabled all associated enties will be archived
-* When name of subcontractor is updated, names of entities (subcontracting location, rules) are updated automatically.
+* When name of subcontractor is updated, names of entities are updated automatically.
-* It is also possible to check inventory locations using Subcontractor Location Stock smart button on partner.
+* It is also possible to check inventory locations using **Subcontractor Location Stock** smart button on partner.
+* When name of subcontractor is updated, names of entities (subcontracting location, operation type, rules) are updated automatically.